TheKillerz7/givemyourqrcode/README.md

 If you want to login into the website user: 021639@spsm.ac.th pass: 123456

-If you want to know what the website is all about, check https://www.facebook.com/samueldavid.shu/posts/2811734209056035

 Purpose of this website:
   During this pandemic time, everything is getting affected.
 No one should be near to one another due to Covid-19 Pandemic.
   But how are we going to get in touch with our juniors in IT Major.
 We don't know them yet and we will work together sometimes